gcovr/gcovr/CONTRIBUTING.rst

     See ``doc/README.txt`` for details on working with the documentation.

--   (Optional) Activate GitHub and Appveyor for your forked GitHub repository, so that the cross-platform compatibility tests get run whenever you push your work to your repository.
+-   (Optional) Activate GitHub for your forked GitHub repository, so that the cross-platform compatibility tests get run whenever you push your work to your repository.
     These tests will also be run